 Simply posting images of your products on Facebook, or tweeting about your services will not be of much use.
 There is a glut of such images and content out there.
 Also, keep in mind that most regular people are using social media to connect with friends or to socialize with new people – they are not interested in shopping.

 You need to do something to draw their attention.
 Offer special discount or promotions for a very limited time.
 This doesn’t guarantee that the targeted reader will click on your link, but it surely increases the chances.
+That’s why agencies need to choose a cost-effective solution that will help them stay in the game.
+The key is in automation.
+Creative automation is the idea of using technology to simplify the modification of creative assets like video or banner ads by automating the manual effort needed for customization at scale.
+It can be used to create 1000s of customized ad variations in minutes.
 In case the social media user is already thinking of buying the product or availing the service that you are offering, such tactics will work like a charm.

 Create Content Specific to Social Media